Einmal um die Welt

 "Einmal um die Welt" ("One time around the world") is the fifth single by German rapper Cro.
 A pop and rap song, it was produced by Cro and Kilians.
+It first appeared on his mixtape "Meine Musik", released on 11 February 2011.
 The lyrics and musical composition are attributed to Cro.
 On 27 October, the music video was released.
 The single was released on 2 November 2012 as the fifth single from Cro's debut album Raop on 23 March 2012 through Chimperator Productions.

 The song samples "Fight the Start" by German indie rock band The Kilians.
 The official video clip was filmed entirely in Portugal (Lisbon and Cascais).